 Launch of the world's fastest single nozzle Continuous Ink Jet printer: EBS-3001 HS.
 For the first time, it achieved a clock rate of 140kHz, which corresponds to an impressive 140,000 drops per second.
-He was chosen as the winner of Polagra 1992 and received the gold medal.
+It was chosen as the winner of Polagra 1992 and received the gold medal.

 EBS moves to Kalkofener Straße in Numbrecht.
-The former dairy and Raiffeisen business (from 1997) was rebuilt and used as an office building, ink production, production building for finishing the printers and as a warehouse as well as for logistics.
+The former dairy and Raiffeisen building (from 1997) was rebuilt and used as an office building, ink production, production building for finishing the printers and as a warehouse as well as for logistics.
 The 123 metre long building complex still serves as a warehouse today.

 Introduction of the new DOD big font printer EBS-1500 with up to 8 printheads.